Outline of cardiology: Drugs

-There are several classes of pharmaceutical drugs used in cardiology to manage various diseases and a lot of drugs have cardiovascular side effects.
+There are several classes of pharmaceutical drugs used in cardiology to manage various diseases and many of them have cardiovascular side effects.

 Drugs for the cardiovascular system

 Drugs that manipulate the cardiovascular system do so through several ways.

 The first is ion channels, which are often manipulated to manage arrhythmias.

 The second is receptors of various types.

 The third is manipulation of enzymes.

 Ion channels

 Ion channels are responsible for cell membrane voltage, depolarization, and repolarization.

 These actions lead to conduction of signals down nerves and contraction of cardiomyocytes.

 Perhaps the most prominent manipulation of ion channels is through antiarrhythmic agents.

 These agents are commonly classified by the type of ion they manipulate and named the Vaughan Williams classification: